Internet-Draft Mission Audit Transparency August 2026

 3. verify the inclusion proof binds the Signed Statement to the log;

-4. when auditing a specific Mission, confirm sub is that Mission's feed (Section 7); and
+4. when auditing a specific Mission, confirm sub is that Mission's feed (Section 8); and

-5. retrieve the referenced evidence under access control, rehash the evidence bytes as Section 6.2 fixes them for its type (with the retained salt, where one was used, Section 13), and compare the result against the committed digest.
+5. retrieve the referenced evidence under access control, rehash the evidence bytes as Section 6.3 fixes them for its type (with the retained salt, where one was used, Section 14), and compare the result against the committed digest.

 A relying party MUST complete steps 1 through 5 before relying on a record as transparent.

-8.1.
+9.1.
 Verification Failures

 This profile distinguishes an integrity failure, where the transparency claim is false, from an audit failure, where the claim cannot be fully checked but is not refuted, as the consent evidence profile does ([I-D.draft-mcguinness-oauth-mission-consent-evidence]):

 • A producer or Transparency Service key that the relying party cannot verify against a trust anchor (step 1 or step 2 unresolved) is an audit failure, not an integrity failure.
-The relying party cannot attribute the Signed Statement or the Receipt to a known key, so it MUST NOT treat the record as transparent; it is not evidence of tampering, and the relying party MUST NOT treat it as such.
+The relying party cannot attribute the Signed Statement or the Receipt to a known key, so it MUST NOT treat the record as transparent.
+It is not evidence of tampering, and the relying party MUST NOT treat it as such.

-A deployment MAY register the same evidence with more than one Transparency Service and retain multiple Receipts.
 A relying party detects equivocation by comparing two things across services: the Receipts issued for the same Signed Statement, which must prove inclusion of the identical statement, and the records listed for the same sub, which must not differ in ways the append-only property forbids.
 A service that presents inconsistent Receipts for one statement, or a subject listing that diverges from another service's, is equivocating, and the relying party can rely on the others.

-9. Worked Example
+10. Worked Example

 At the approval event for Mission msn_8RfX2Lqv9TqMv4z7sA2bN1k0YpEdHc9-, the Mission Issuer records Consent Evidence and registers it.
 It does not put the disclosure in the log; it signs a Signed Statement whose payload is the hash of the Consent Evidence, carried inline, with the hash algorithm and the evidence media type in the protected header (Section 6.1).
 The sub is the Mission feed, derived from the Mission issuer and id; the iss is the Mission Issuer.
 Protected header, in CBOR extended diagnostic notation ([RFC8610], Appendix G):